J. B. Bukauskas: Milwaukee Brewers

 On April 18, 2023, Bukauskas was claimed off waivers by the Milwaukee Brewers and optioned to the Triple-A Nashville Sounds.
 After 5 appearances for the Sounds, Bukauskas was recalled to the Brewers on May 16.
 However, he was placed on the injured list with a cervical strain four days later without appearing in a game for the Brewers.
 On July 1, Bukauskas was recalled by the Brewers.
 He made five scoreless appearances for Milwaukee in 2023, striking out six batters in six innings.

-Bukauskas was optioned to Triple–A Nashville to begin the 2024 season.
-He made 6 appearances for Milwaukee before he was placed on the injured list with a lat strain on April 14.
-Bukauskas was transferred to the 60–day injured list on May 10.
+Bukauskas was optioned to Triple-A Nashville to begin the 2024 season.
+He made six appearances for Milwaukee before he was placed on the injured list with a lat strain on April 14.
+Bukauskas was transferred to the 60-day injured list on May 10.
 In six games for the Brewers, he posted a 1.50 ERA with six strikeouts across six innings pitched.

 On January 17, 2025, Bukauskas was designated for assignment by Milwaukee.
-He cleared waivers and was sent outright to Triple-A Nashville on January 23.
+He cleared waivers and was sent to Triple-A Nashville on January 23.
 On February 25, it was announced that Bukauskas would undergo lat surgery and miss the entirety of the 2025 season.

+On November 22, 2025, Bukauskas re-signed with the Brewers organization on a minor league contract.